Kim H. McMillan

 First Impressions of Korea

-Kim McMillan describes his journey to Korea by boat via Busan.
+Kim McMillan describes his journey to Korea by boat to Busan.
 The terrible smell met him as he sailed into the port.
 Passing through Seoul to join his unit, he was dismayed at the sad and backward state of the country.
 The Korean people looked depressed.
 Initially assigned as a driver in the transportation unit of 10 Company, his superiors later assigned him to the workshop unit as a carpenter.

 Engaged, Alone, and Cold

-The Korean War in Education
+Transformation and Learning About The Korean War

 Kim McMillan contrasts impressions about South Korea's modern economy and the miraculous turnaround with his experiences during the war.
-His daughter Deborah joins the interview and explains that New Zealand students do not learn much about Korea.
+His daughter, Deborah, joins the interview and explains that New Zealand students do not learn much about Korea.
 She has asked her father questions about his experiences in order to better understand his role in the Korean War.

 Tensions at the Base